MarvelGa/bank-transactions/README.md

 - The App gets data form json - data.json (file src/main/resources/data.json) and save it in "hsqldb" DataBase.

 About testing:
-- there is tests for TransactionService - TransactionServiceTest.
+- there are 17 tests for TransactionService - TransactionServiceTest.
 I used 2 files for testing: incorrect-test-data.json (src/test/resources/incorrect-test-data.json) and test-data.json (src/test/resources/test-data.json).

 About Front-end:
 - I used thymeleaf for present front-end part.
 All files you will find in templates (src/main/resources/templates).